good-loop/doc/pages/policy/brand-safety-policy.md

 ### Queries

-If you have any questions about our brand safety policy or Good-Loop’s application of the JICWEBS DTSG Brand Safety principles, please contact our Head of Operations at <span class='email' data-name='ryan' data-domain='good-loop.com'>ryan at good-loop.com</span>.
+If you have any questions about our brand safety policy or Good-Loop's application of the JICWEBS DTSG Brand Safety principles, please contact our Head of Operations at <span class='email' data-name='ryan' data-domain='good-loop.com'>ryan at good-loop.com</span>.

 [1]: https://www.iabuk.com/news-article/quick-qa-viewability